CPCA SOCIAL DETERMINANTS OF HEALTH LEARNING COHORT

 According to Healthy People 2020, Social Determinants of Health (SDOH) are conditions in the places where people live, learn, work, and play affect a wide range of health risks and outcomes.
 About 40% of a person’s health are attributed to social factors such as social determinants of health.
 Community health centers have a history of and commitment to addressing community health needs and have a unique opportunity to delve into assessing and understanding the root causes of poor health such as education, poverty, housing, violence, and other SDOH issues.
 Health centers are working to understand the need to learn about the social determinants of health affecting their patients in order to fully care for their patients.
 CPCA is committed to supporting health centers to understand the screening tools available, collecting patient level data with the necessary workflows and lastly to build partnerships and understand the resources in their community to address the SDOH affecting their patients.

-SDOH Learning Cohort Overview and Introduction to the PRAPARE Tool – Tuesday, February 27th
+SDOH Learning Cohort Kick-Off Overview and Introduction to the PRAPARE Tool – January 17 2019 10am to 11:30am

 Participants should plan to have all of their team members participate in this training.
 Our third webinar will focus on Acting on PRAPARE Data.
 During this webinar we will delve into responding to the socioeconomic needs of your members.
 We will begin to think through possible services and interventions.
 Discussing options to fill gaps in services, whether by building more services in-house or by developing community partnerships including lessons learned from previous pilot sites.
 Review of resources to help identify and connect members to resources, identify effective interventions and links to other data.
 (Additional topics may be added based on feedback from participants and lessons learned during the in-person meeting.)
 Homework prior to this in-person meeting includes reading Chapter 8 and 9 in NACHC’s PRAPARE Implementation and Action Toolkit.